-Through on-token applets, services are provided to the Token Holder based on his authenticating to his role.
+Through the on-token applet, services are provided to the Token Holder based on his authenticating to his role.
 The Token Holder authenticates his role to an applet by proving knowledge of a Personal Identification Number (PIN) stored within the applet.
 Individual applets perform their own authentication of the Token Holder.
 The Global PIN is always 8 bytes.
 The applet PIN lengths are as follows: